How to Dispose and Recycle Your Dishwasher: 4 Most Efficient Methods

 If you’re upgrading or need to get rid of your dishwasher because you’re moving or remodeling, consider donating it to a charity or non-profit organization.

-These organizations will either gift it to a household in need for free or resell it at a low fee to raise money for other courses.
+These organizations will either gift it to a household in need for free or resell it at a low fee to raise money for other courses and donate those.

 How to donate your dishwasher